True or False? In Exercises 5–8, determine whether the statement ... | Channels for Pearson+

 Central Limit Theorem

-The Central Limit Theorem states that, regardless of the population's distribution, the sampling distribution of the sample mean will approach a normal distribution as the sample size increases, typically when the sample size is 30 or more.
-This theorem is fundamental in inferential statistics, allowing for normal approximation in hypothesis testing.
+The Central Limit Theorem states that, regardless of the population distribution, the sampling distribution of the sample mean will approach a normal distribution as the sample size increases, typically becoming approximately normal when the sample size is 30 or more.
+This theorem is fundamental in statistics as it allows for the use of normal probability methods for inference about population means.

 Recommended video: